KHwong12/urban-data-palette-blog/content/post/2020-12-3dpn-quick-look.md

 How about their distribution in terms of length and gradients?

-Here I use the **ggridges** package to visualise the shape of the distribution of each footpath type.
+Here I use the **ggridges** to visualise the shape of the distribution and relative height across each footpath type.
 I excluded the lifts category as their gradient and length are not useful at all - they are just some vertical lines and you will not “walk” on them.

-In addition to the distribution, showing some critical values would allow those math nerds to grasp the look of the distribution quickly. therefore, I also computed the median and mean value of each group.
+In addition to the distribution, showing some critical values would allow those math nerds to grasp the look of the distribution quickly.
+Therefore, I also computed the median and mean value of each group.

+As a supplementary note, the median and average length of all footpaths (excluding lifts category) are 8 m and 19 m respectively.

 ``` r
 exclude_type = c("Lift", "Stairlift", "M_Lift", "M_Stairlift")